 Both should be cold pressed.
 Organic oils are always recommended.

 Other oils such as sunflower oil and sesame oil can be used to flavor or garnish prepared dishes.
 While they’re also healthy, they don’t do well when used to cook.

 Science and research have shown that many pots and kitchen utensils can become toxic over time, releasing their chemical components as toxins that build up in our systems, which can be difficult to eliminate and can cause serious illness.

-When you cook your vegetables by steaming them, you hold onto all those wonderful nutritional properties present in the vegetable, and allow the vegetable to better maintain its color and texture.
+Cooking vegetables correctly means steaming them correctly because doing so you will hold onto all those wonderful nutritional properties present in the vegetable.
+Moreover, it will allow the vegetable to better maintain its color and texture.

 Grilled or baked

 These two options are also very healthy and can ensure that vegetables conserve their flavor and nutritional properties well.
 And, in addition, grilling or baking gives your meals a delicious flavor.

 Some vegetables we can consume raw but the hard texture of others, such as broccoli or cauliflower, make it difficult.
 Creating marinades by using a mixture of healthy oils, vinegar, sea salt, brown sugar, lime, and spices can help solve that problem.
 Let your vegetables marinate for approximately two hours to soften them, making them easier to eat and digest.